xb-76/apache2-reverse-proxy/README.md

 # ubuntu-node-server
-Scripts to easily set up an apache -> node reverse proxy with cerbot
+A set of Linux shell scripts to setup an apache2 reverse proxy server.
+There is also functionality to add Certbot SSL certificates.

 # Initialization
 #### NOTE: There is a prompt to press <kbd>enter</kbd> when installing Certbot